 - Free same-day moving container delivery and pick-ups available (for local Oahu moves only)

-- Most convenient option requires a driveway, yard, or dedicated parking spot
+- The most convenient option requires a driveway or dedicated parking spot

 If you’re moving within Oahu, you can get a PODS quote online or by phone.
 For moves from the mainland or between islands, you’ll need to call their Hawaii Concierge Team (877-665-7637), as there are a few more details to cover.
 Either way, you’ll also receive a written version of your quote via email.